-Sandberg is the seventh major organization chief officer to speak at MIT Commencement in nine years.
-She is the Institute’s 113th Commencement speaker dating back to 1880, the earliest year that MIT Commencement records exist at MIT’s Institute Archives and Special Collections.
+Bloomberg is the eighth major organization chief officer to speak at MIT Commencement in 10 years, and he is the Institute’s 114th Commencement speaker dating back to 1880, the earliest year that MIT Commencement records exist at MIT’s Institute Archives and Special Collections.

-A bestselling author of three books on leadership and resilience, Sandberg is part of a group of non-MIT alumni Commencement speakers that includes last year's guest speaker, Apple CEO Tim Cook (pictured); President Clinton; Vice President Al Gore; Massachusetts Governor Deval Patrick; and Xerox CEO Ursula Burns.
+A prominent philanthropists and fearless voice on gun violence, climate change, public health, and other issues, Bloomberg is part of a group of non-MIT alumni Commencement speakers that includes last year's guest speaker, Facebook COO Sheryl Sandberg; Apple CEO Tim Cook; President Bill Clinton; Vice President Al Gore; and Massachusetts governor Deval Patrick.
 View the full list of guest speakers at MIT Commencement through the years.

 The most frequent MIT Commencement speaker?
 Francis A. Walker, MIT’s third president, who was the primary speaker 11 times between 1883-1896.